 Children with Legius syndrome should be under regular screening and evaluation for developmental delay, cognitive impairment, and behavioural issues .

-Treatment of Legius syndrome is primarily supportive and should be focused on the specific problems of the affected individual.
+The treatment of Legius syndrome is primarily supportive and should be focused on the specific problems of the affected individual.

-Appropriate management if indicated may include:
+Appropriate management, if indicated, may include: